Skip to Content

 Keeping an Eye on the Oven

 If you have a good oven light, this can be a really fun one for little ones.
-Set them up in front of the oven so that they can watch the cooking process through the oven window and let you know when the cheese on top of the casserole has gotten bubbly or when the roasted vegetables are starting to brown.
+Set them up in front of the oven so that they can watch the cooking process through the oven window.
+They can let you know when the cheese on top of the casserole has gotten bubbly or when the roasted vegetables are starting to brown.

 Putting in Ingredients

 Pouring is an important gross motor skills to learn and what better place to learn it than in the kitchen.
-As you move around the kitchen gathering ingredients, you can task your son or daughter with pouring them into the bowl or pot (if they are old enough to be close to the heat).
+As you move around the kitchen gathering ingredients, task your child with pouring them into the bowl or pot (if they are old enough to be close to the heat).

 Running Food Processor or Blender